verbb/bugsnag/README.md

 2. Update `serverApiKey` with a API key from your Bugsnag project.
 3. (Optionally) Set the `releaseStage` configuration setting to something.
 Defaults to `production`.

+If you want to be able to capture early initialization errors, you need to add this plugin to your project's bootstrap configuration.
+To do this, in `config/app.php`, add:

+'bootstrap' => [
+    '\superbig\bugsnag\Bootstrap',
+]

 ### Blacklisting exceptions

 If you want to ignore a certain type of exception, like a 404-error, you can do it like this: